 This hospital, which is currently anonymous because of their ongoing research, sprayed a hydrogen peroxide mist in the rooms that had been contaminated with Candida auris, and used localized UV radiation on equipment that couldn’t tolerate moisture.

 The testing afterward revealed no Candida auris was present on any surface in the previously contaminated rooms.
 Even hospitals using the strongest chlorine-based cleaners still tested positive for significant amounts of Candida auris.

 Right after I read about the latest outbreak of Candida auris, I had to seek medical attention for an injury.
 The belt broke on the ski machine I was exercising on and the impact caused a pretty large connective tissue wound on my shin that required both deep and superficial stitches.

 As I sat there watching the doctor prepare that sterile field, I knew that even despite his careful attention, I could still be getting exposure to that superbug right in that moment.
 The fact is, despite the CDC alerting medical establishments of their concern over this silent killer, the proper testing isn’t being done to detect it and they’re concerned it’s being spread even further.

-When I got home, I decided to take matters into my own hands and do what I know works well to support my body.
+When I got home, I decided to take matters into my own hands and do what I know works well to support my body and get rid of Candida auris.
 Our homeopathic Y-C Cleanse is designed to help support your immune health so your body can fight a fungal infection on its own, so I started taking that right away, especially because I was given antibiotics for the wound.

 I doubled up on my usual dose of Flora-Key, our broad-spectrum probiotic.
 I took what little sugar I had in my diet completely out and opted instead for more high-fiber vegetables to feed the healthy bacteria that I want to colonize in my microbiome.